Nov. 11, 2024

 Over recent years, MSU has debuted a 27-month Physician Assistant Medicine Program, launched a Psychiatric Mental Health Nurse Practitioner Program and cultivated relationships with organizations like the Michigan Center for Rural Health to bring clinicians to Michigan’s highest-need areas.
 In fact, more than half of College of Osteopathic Medicine graduates work in underserved areas, which places MSU atop the U.S. News & World Report list of U.S. medical schools with the most graduates practicing in areas experiencing a health professional shortage.

 Meanwhile, MSU’s Osteopathic Medical Scholars Program, or OMSP – which gives Spartan undergraduates an early chance to explore careers in osteopathic medicine – is energizing the next generation of doctors.
-Holt, Michigan, native and Lyman Briggs College graduate Lauren Grasso is among the OMSP medical students eager to turn her MSU training into Michigan-based practice.
+Holt, Michigan, native and Lyman Briggs College graduate Lauren Grasso is among the OMSP medical students eager to turn her MSU training into a Michigan-based practice.

 “I’m inspired to make a change in the place I’ve grown up,” says Grasso, adding that a recent training experience with a family physician in Frankenmuth, Michigan, ignited her interest in rural medicine.